 - 14.1.
-The depreciation allowance is calculated for each year of the Regulatory Period by the RBE, applying the following principles: - (a) The Regulated Asset Base should be recovered in full by the RBE, through the depreciation allowance, over the expected service (economic) lives of the relevant regulated assets. - (b) The RBE shall propose depreciation rates or asset lives by major asset groupings, which are appropriate depreciation policy adopted by the RBE. - (c) No depreciation shall be charged in the year in which an asset enters the Regulated Asset Base (ie, depreciation begins to be charged in the first full year following the full capitalisation of the asset or spending in the Regulated Asset Base). - 14.2.
+The depreciation allowance is calculated for each year of the Regulatory Period by the RBE, applying the following principles: - (a) The Regulated Asset Base should be recovered in full by the RBE, through the depreciation allowance, over the expected service (economic) lives of the relevant regulated assets. - (b) The RBE shall propose depreciation rates or asset lives by major asset groupings, which are appropriate depreciation policy adopted by the RBE. - (c) Depreciation shall be calculated by assuming that, in the year that an asset is added to the Regulated Asset Base, half of it is added at the beginning of the year and half of it is added at the end of the year. - 14.2.
 Subject to the remaining provisions of this Section, the RBE shall calculate depreciation based on the depreciation schedules maintained for accounting purposes and for preparing their audited financial statements. - 14.3.
 The RBE must also calculate depreciation on capital expenditure incurred in previous Regulatory Periods by using an average remaining asset life for each asset category, rather than according to annual depreciation schedules related to historical capital expenditure. - (a) In calculating the average remaining asset life for each asset category, the RBE shall ensure that the sum of calculated depreciation over the current Regulatory Period is unchanged. - (b) For the avoidance of doubt, the RBE shall use annual depreciation schedules to calculate depreciation on capital expenditure incurred in the current Regulatory Period. - 14.4.
 If the calculation of depreciation employing the two respective methods described in paragraphs 14.2 and 14.3 differs by more than 5%, the